Skip to Main Content

 Knock

 Similarly, Knock also allows you to buy a new home and then sell your old one.
 It’s not actually paying cash, though; the company underwrites a new loan for you.
-Known as a Knock Bridge Loan, the service allows you to get a loan before you sell your home that can be used toward part of a down payment, for closing costs, for moving expenses or to help with non-structural renovations.
+Known as a Knock Bridge Loan, the service allows you to get a six-month loan before you sell your home that can be used toward part of a down payment, for closing costs, for moving expenses or to help with non-structural renovations.

-• Fees: Sellers pay a 2.25 percent fee of their home’s estimated list price, plus closing costs
+• Fees: Sellers pay a 2.25 percent fee of their home’s estimated list price, plus closing costs.

 Alternatives

-Should you sell your house for cash?
+Bottom line: Should you sell your house for cash?

 FAQs

-• Very fast.
-Some companies will make you an offer within one day, or sometimes within minutes, and some guarantee to close on the home within one week.
+• Mighty fast.
+Many companies will make you an offer within one day, or sometimes within minutes, and some guarantee to close on the home within one week.
+The more typical timeframe is probably two to three weeks — which is still significantly faster than a traditional open-market sale.